Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Unpack the prefab by right-clicking it and move the prefab to base of your avatar.
 >
-> Expand the prefab, and locate Light Slash/Sword.
-Move this object under your wrist hierarchy, then adjust it's position and rotation.
+> Use the [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/FixOrder.unitypackage) script before uploading or testing.
+Open VRLabs from the menu bar.
+Click "Fix Order".
+Run it again any time the layers related to this package change index order in your FX controller.
+This is so particle death controllers can reference the correct layers in their VRC Animator Layer Control state behaviors.
 >
-> Sword/Motion Offset is for motion detection.
-The detection direction is X+, with the red arrow.
+> You can trigger the slash in play mode(with the emulator active) by trying to disable the Light Slash/ꜱʟᴀꜱʜ object.
+This is useful to check if your install was successful and view the placement of your effects.
 >
-> Sword/Effect Offset is where the slash effect will appear.
-Position and rotate this transform until you are happy with where the effect appears.
+> Expand the prefab, and locate Light Slash/Weapon.
+You can replace Light Slash/Weapon/キューブソード with your own prop.
+Keep your prop in the same placement and facing the same way as the default prop.
+Put Light Slash/Weapon under your wrist hierarchy.
+Set Weapon transforms so the prop appears correctly in your hand.
 >
-> You can trigger the slash in Unity(with the emulator) by quickly changing the Sword X position in a positive direction.
-It's much better to test in game with VR.
-You won't be able to tune difficulty in Unity alone.
+> Weapon/Motion Offset is for motion detection.
+The detection direction is X+.
+Changing the transforms will greatly affect sensitivity to motion.
+I recommend only changing the offset if you need to make detection more sensitive to wrist rotations, which can be done by increasing the Y position.
 >
-> If you need to adjust difficulty of the motion, adjust the bottom constraint source on Light Slash/Collider.
-The default is .2, and .1 should be very hard to slash.
+> The main way to scale sensitivity is to edit the Motion Offset source weight (Default value: 0.2) in the Light Slash/Collider parent constraint component.
+A lower value makes it more difficult to slash.
 >
-> The system is disabled when you animate off the Light Slash/Collider object.
+> Under Light Slash/Effects are letter Containers.
+Place your effects within these Containers.
+Weapon/Effect Offset is where the effects will appear.
 >
-> Use the [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/FixOrder.unitypackage) script before uploading or testing.
-Open VRLabs from the menu bar.
-Click "Fix Order".
-Run it again any time the layers related to this package change index order in your FX controller.
-This is so particle death controllers can reference the correct layers in their VRC Animator Layer Control state behaviors.
+> The system is disabled when you animate off the Light Slash/Collider object.

 </details>

 <details>